 “They’ve gone insane that’s all,” Trist growled before Muller put his hand back over his mouth.

-“They synch up,” I said to Hilcox.
-It took him another minute but I could see realization dawning.
+“They sync up,” I told them.
+It took Hilcox another minute but I could see realization dawning.
 “Trist here gets an E-mail every four seconds.
 This loop is exactly four seconds long.”
 I could see Trist’s eyebrows rise.
 He squirmed in Muller’s arms like something with lots of legs under the heat of a magnifying glass.